nordic-rse/nordic-rse.github.io/content/events/2022-online-unconference/_index.md

 - 13:00 : Welcome and introduction to the unconference format: HackMD, proposing sessions, scheduling
 - 13:15 : Invited talks (Chair: TBA) _Suggested topics, speakers TBA_
-  - 13:15 : Developer productivity on HPC
+  - **13:15 : TBA**
-  - 13:35 : How do skills learned during a PhD translate to industrial and professional work?
+  - **13:35 : How do skills learned during a PhD translate to industrial and professional work? (title TBA)**
-  - 13:55 : Break
+  - **13:55 : Break**
-  - 14:05 : Data stewards as technical support positions in academia
+  - **14:05 : RSE: policies, trends and tendencies (title TBA)**, [Sanna Isabel Ulfsparre](https://www.umu.se/en/staff/sanna-isabel-ulfsparre/)
+    - _As Europe transitions into open science and FAIR research data management, new platforms and possibilities for professional development emerge.
+Sanna Isabel Ulfsparre, librarian at Umeå university library, will talk about policy, trends and tendencies relevant to research software developers who want to further specialise in RSE._
-  - 14:25 : Digital humanities as a technical career path
+  - **14:25 : Digital humanities as a technical career path (title TBA)**
 - 14:45 : Introduction to Nordic-RSE
 - 15:00 : Break
 - 15:10 : Unconference session 1